GothenburgBitFactory/tw.org/content/docs/best-practices.md

 precise can pay off in terms of efficiently performing the work in the right sequence, at the right time.

-#### Review Your Tasks
+## Review Your Tasks

 Go over your list periodically and correct any erroneous data, like an incorrect due date, or a priority that no longer applies because of external factors, or even delete tasks that are no longer relevant.
 This keeps your list current and up to date, more accurately reflecting the work you need to accomplish.
-Accurate metadata and good urgency coefficients mean that Taskwarrior\'s idea of urgency more closely matches yours.
+Accurate metadata and good urgency coefficients mean that Taskwarrior's idea of urgency more closely matches yours.
 That will be a big help.

 Consider installing and using the Taskwarrior Shell